lightning/bolts/03-transactions.md

 The `revocationkey` is a blinded key: when the local node wishes to create a new commitment for the remote node, it uses its own `revocation_basepoint` and the remote node's `per_commitment_point` to derive a new `revocationkey` for the commitment.
-After the remote node reveals (thereby revoking that commitment) the `per_commitment_secret` used, the local node can then derive the `revocationsecretkey`, as it now knows the two secrets necessary to derive the key (`revocation_basepoint_secret` and `per_commitment_secret`).
+After the remote node reveals the `per_commitment_secret` used (thereby revoking that commitment), the local node can then derive the `revocationsecretkey`, as it now knows the two secrets necessary to derive the key (`revocation_basepoint_secret` and `per_commitment_secret`).

-The `per_commitment_point` is generated using EC multiplication:
+The `per_commitment_point` is generated using elliptic-curve multiplication:

 	per_commitment_point = per_commitment_secret * G